-Leftist ideas are becoming more mainstream in America, but many workers are still forgotten.
+Leftist ideas are becoming mainstream in America, but many workers are still forgotten.
 I am here to advocate for perhaps the most forgotten of all.
-I don’t care if I end up in chains for saying these words, because they are the truth: Gaming is labor, and it is being exploited.
+I don’t care if I end up in chains for speaking the truth: Gaming is labor, and it is being exploited.

 You probably haven’t read Das Kapital, a very large and important book that I finished really fast and wasn’t even confused or anything.
 In this book, which I read, Karl Marx explains the nature of labor and value under capitalism.
 It’s way too complicated for you to understand on your own.
-That’s not your fault — the average Gamer is simply too ignorant and malnourished to read an entire instructional booklet before logging on.
+That’s not your fault — much like a serf, the average Gamer is simply too ignorant and malnourished to read an entire instructional booklet.

 But you can’t play a new Game if you don’t know the controls, and make no mistake: Revolution is a Game.
 So I’ll try to explain the basics in terms you can understand.